-Bangladesh is the seventh largest nation in the world with a population of about 130 million people.
-It has enormous potential for rapid development in the new world economy.
-The people of the country are ambitions, hard working, extremely conscious of democratic norms and the value of education, especially higher education.
+Bangladesh is the seventh largest nation in the world with a population of about 160 million.
+She has enormous potential for rapid development in the new world economy.
+The people of the country are ambitious, hard-working, extremely conscious of democratic norms and the values of education, especially higher education.
 Given the opportunities to advance the young would jump to gain skills necessary in the new information economy.

 The public university system in Bangladesh has a glorious history but a disturbed present and somewhat uncertain future.
-The public universities and colleges have become prisoners of violent student politics that threaten to undermine the very foundation in which these institutions are based.
-The politicization of institutions destroyed the core of these once thriving institutions.
-The solutions is not to be found in the near horizon.
+The public universities and colleges have become prisons of violent student politics that threaten to undermine the very foundation which these institutions are based on.
+The politicization of institutions destroyed the core of these formerly thriving institutions.
+The solutions are not to be found in the near horizon.
 The importance of higher education to the economic future of the nation cannot be underestimated.
-So, if this generation is to be saved, alternatives must be provided.
+So, if this generation is to be saved, alternatives must be sought.

 Given the population projections and the examples of other nations in Asia which have richer and deeper experiences with the private universities, the private higher education institutions in Bangladesh have great potential.